zimmerman-team/IATI.cloud/docs/admin_interface.md

 When you don't have a log-in yet, a superuser can be created with the Django management command: `python manage.py createsuperuser`.

+The main page of the admin interface contains a list of models, the underlying pages provide forms to create/read/update/delete items.
+These are all basic Django and hopefully self explanatory.
+All odd or non-standard functionality in the admin will be handled below.

 --------
 ## User management
 --------